fusion-jena/CoMerger/Restriction/caseStudy.md

 # Dataset statistics

+For this dataset, we selected three ontologies as an instance from Ontology Alignment Evaluation Initiative (OAEI).
+We decided to choose them because those ontologies are rich with properties and restrictions and suit well for a case study.
+We edited the ontologies by adding some more restrictions and also altered one alignment file to align properties.
+This was done to to cause more conflicts.

+## Characteristics of OWL Restriction Reconciliation Test

 This dataset contains different ontology merging tests.
 In each dataset (d<sub>i</sub>), we include different source ontologies.
 The below table shows the information for each dataset, including:
 * id;
 * size of classes in merged ontology